 SEO vs SEM, which should you use?
 The answer to that is both SEO & SEM as it gives you the best of both channels.
 But let's take a look at a closer examination on the what is definition of each of those 2 terms.

-SEO (search engine optimization) is about optimizing the website to appear in organic search results while SEM (search engine marketing) stands for the promotion of websites by increasing their visibility in the search engine.
+SEO (search engine optimization) is about optimizing the website to appear in organic search results for different search queries while SEM (search engine marketing) stands for the promotion of websites by increasing their visibility in the search engine through keyword bidding.

 Thus, if we interpret via these definitions.
 SEO is a subset of SEM as it involved does help increase the visibility in search engine - where there is also paid search ads. (or commonly referred to as PPC)